Film Friendly Texas Highlights

 - Lockhart was chosen as a filming destination for a wide range of reasons including its historic downtown and restored courthouse, its proximity to Austin and its rich production history as a Film Friendly, production savvy community.

-- In 2014, the Film Friendly certified communities of Rusk and Palestine, TX served as featured locations for NBC Universal’s hit TV show REVOLUTION.
+- In 2014, the Film Friendly certified community of Palestine served as a featured location for NBC Universal’s hit TV show Revolution.

-- Rusk and Palestine were chosen as filming destinations due to the area’s historic Texas State Railroad and Film Friendly community contacts.
+- Palestine was chosen as a filming destinations due to the area’s historic Texas State Railroad and Film Friendly community liaisons.